 A modern safety platform's value extends far beyond its subscription cost.
 When building the business case, factor in the productivity gains:

-- Reduced Admin Time: Cut hours spent on paperwork for every permit and procedure update.
+- Reduced Admin Time: Cut hours spent on paperwork for every procedure update.
+Zentri's tag creation engine alone delivers 50x time savings versus manual methods.

 - Faster Maintenance: Eliminate delays with instant digital approvals and clear status visibility.